jdvober/codingReality/README.md

 Learning Physics through coding!

-1. The Basics of Javascript
+1. The Basics of Javascript - The tools you need to build awesome programs.
+After this, it's 90% just putting Lego's together!

 Special thanks to: